‘Drug Lords’ Producer Informs On Netflix Doc Series Including Cartel Squabbles

-Documentary-making can be dangerous and particularly when you’re producing a multi-part series on the real-life stories of drug cartels as the team behind Netflix’s Drug Lords found out when they had to delay an interview with the mother of El Chapo, Joaquín Archivaldo Guzmán Loera, the head of Mexico’s Sinaloa Cartel, in order to stay out of the way of an intra-cartel squabble.
+Documentary-making can be dangerous, particularly when you’re producing a multi-part series on the real-life stories of drug cartels – as the team behind Netflix’s Drug Lords found out when they had to delay an interview with the mother of El Chapo, Joaquín Archivaldo Guzmán Loera, the head of Mexico’s Sinaloa Cartel, in order to stay out of the way of an intra-cartel squabble.

 Welsh, a former exec at National Geographic, added that he wanted to take a “Rashamon approach” to the “shocking and compelling” stories with a range of men and women directly involved in the cases including the cops, crooks, and closest associates on either side of the law.